openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 11: Flood steady timer

 Input 3 steady time.
-Configures the time that the flood input (input 3) has to be steady before the state is accepted as a valid state.

-0 – 60 = 0 – 60 seconds.
-Default value is 6 (6 seconds) before a state is accepted as valid.
+<p&gtConfigures the time that the flood input (input 3) has to be steady before the state is accepted as a valid state. </p&gt <p&gt0 – 60 = 0 – 60 seconds.
+Default value is 6 (6 seconds) before a state is accepted as valid. </p&gt
 Values in the range 0 to 60 may be set.

 The manufacturer defined default value is ```6```.